clearbluejar/ghidra-python-vscode-devcontainer-skeleton/README.md

 ## Ghidra Python Headless Scripting Hangups

 1. Ghidra runs Jython, not actually Python.
 It is limited to python 2.7 features.
-2. In order to supply arguments to api calls like [askProgram](https://ghidra.re/ghidra_docs/api/ghidra/app/script/GhidraScript.html#askProgram(java.lang.String)) (which sets the current program being analyzed), a properties file needs to be provided with the same name and location as the script being run.
+2. In order to pass arguments to api calls like [askProgram](https://ghidra.re/ghidra_docs/api/ghidra/app/script/GhidraScript.html#askProgram(java.lang.String)) (which sets the current program being analyzed) either:
+   - a `.properties` file needs to exist with the same name and location as the script being run.
 In this case a [sample.properties](sample.properties) sets the arguments for [sample.py](sample.py).
-For [sample-bridge.py](sample-bridge.py), the args have to be passed when the ghidra-bridge-server.py runs.
-The server has to be [started and running](https://github.com/justfoxing/ghidra_bridge#headless-analysis-context) before you connect to it.
-3. `ghidra-bridge` is usually too slow for my analysis needs, but useful for step through debugging.
+   - the args have to be passed on the command line when running `analyzeHeadless`.
+For [sample-bridge.py](sample-bridge.py), the args are awkwardly passed when ghidra_bridge_server [starts](sample-bridge.py#L37), as that server running within the Ghidra context is the only time analyzeHeadless is called.
+More details [here](https://github.com/justfoxing/ghidra_bridge#headless-analysis-context).
+3. `ghidra-bridge` has to be started and running before you [connect](sample-bridge.py#L53) to it.
+The bridge can be started outside of sample-bridge.py, but you won't be able to pass arguments to it if neeed.
+Also, `ghidra-bridge` is slow for large analysis.
+Its best feature is the ability to step through and inspect the sample-bridge.py script within the IDE.